annadeen2/data-analysis-housing-insecurity/README.md

 - `unemployment_percent_2020_12` — Percentage of unemployment for December 2020
 - `ZIP` — ZIP codes

+#### Zillow Data
 The Google spreadsheets come from [Zillow](https://www.zillow.com/research/data/) and include the following:

-- Zillow Observed Rent Index:
-  - `Zip_ZORI_AllHomesPlusMultifamily_SSA`: Raw data of smoothed, seasonally adjusted market rate rent for metropolitan areas across the U.S., including New York City, by zip code.
+`Zip_ZORI_AllHomesPlusMultifamily_SSA`: Seasonally adjusted market rate rent for metropolitan areas across the U.S., including New York City, by zip code.
-- Tract-Level Data for 2020:
-  - `Zip_ZORI_AllHomesPlusMultifamily_SSA`: Raw data of census tract-level data for unemployment rates across the U.S., including New York City

-Each of the spreadsheets contain, among others, the following columns relevant to the analysis:
+The spreadsheet contains, among others, the following columns relevant to the analysis:

 - `RegionName` — Zip code
 - `MsaName` — Metropolitan area